mohitpai/journey-optimizer.en/help/using/push/design-push.md

 ## Add media {#add-media-push}

+>[!CONTEXTUALHELP]
+>id="ajo-message-push-media"
+>title="Add media to your push notification"
+>abstract="You can add an image, a video or a GIF that are displayed within your notification."

-In the iOS version of your push notification, you can add an image, a video or a GIF that will be displayed within your notification.
+In the iOS version of your push notification, you can add an image, a video or a GIF that are displayed within your notification.

 In the Android version, you can only add an image icon, and an image for expanded notifications.